DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/usage_metrics.md

 ---

-If, when you monitor your APM and Indexing usage, the numbers are not in line with your expectations, or you want to change your ingestion or indexing rates, see to the [Indexing](#indexing-controls) or [Ingestion](#ingestion-controls) documentation.
+If, when you monitor your APM and Indexing usage, the numbers are not in line with your expectations, or you want to change your ingestion or retention rates, see the [retention filters][1] or [ingestion control][2] documentation.

 ### Usage Dashboard
 {{< img src="tracing/trace_indexing_and_ingestion/AppAnalyticsDashboard.png" style="width:100%;" alt="Indexed span Dashboard" >}}

-Datadog provides an out-of-the-box [Usage Dashboard][1] for monitoring your APM usage, as well as your ingested and Indexed Spans.
+Datadog provides an out-of-the-box [Usage Dashboard][3] for monitoring your APM usage, as well as your ingested and Indexed Spans.

 To create a custom dashboard or monitor, the key metrics to use are: